Liberty Evaluation:

 -Milton and Rose Freidman (1990).
 Free to Choose: A Personal Statement, p.
 148.

-The field of Program and Policy Evaluation is becoming increasingly influenced by theorists and practitioners who blame society’s problems on capitalism, free-markets, private property rights, the profit-motive, or structurally racist institutions.
-Some seek to use their position as scientists to advocate for curtailing private property rights in favor of seizing and redistributing resources for the purpose of creating a more “equitable” and “just” society.
+Practitioners in the field of Program and Policy Evaluation use social science research methods to examine whether government and non-profit social programs are having a positive impact on society.
+Many theorists and practitioners are taking on the role of advocates who seek to influence public policy.
+The most vocal of these advocates in recent years have promoted various anti-capitalist ideologies to blame society’s problems on free-markets, private property rights, the profit-motive, or structurally racist or sexist institutions.
+They advocate for curtailing private property rights to seize and redistribute resources for the purpose of creating a more “equitable” and “just” society.

-The purpose of this website is to argue in favor of individual liberty and a government of limited authority.
-The essays on this website will discuss classical liberal principles and how they may apply to the evaluation of social programs and improving the welfare of those in greatest material need.
+In the spirit of “…inclusion, dialogue, and deliberation…” the essays on this website in one way or another will make the case for individual liberty and a government of limited authority.
+The essays will focus classical liberal philosophy and free-market economics, and how they may apply to the evaluation of social programs and improving the welfare of those in greatest material need.